Budget-strapped Israeli military banks on future US aid

 The allies would probably settle on $3 billion “or thereabouts,” the official predicted, adding that Israel “wants to get this worked out as soon as possible”.

-Israel’s defense budget of around $14.5 billion has been challenged by Finance Ministry demands to cut $870 million.
-Netanyahu’s security cabinet in December separately approved a $930 million boost to the defense budget, but the military says it needs more to contend with proliferating regional threats.
+Israel’s defence budget of around $14.5 billion has been challenged by Finance Ministry demands to cut $870 million.
+Netanyahu’s security cabinet in December separately approved a $930 million boost to the defence budget, but the military says it needs more to contend with proliferating regional threats.

-“We cannot bridge this budget rift,” Defense Minister Moshe Yaalon told Israeli lawmakers on Wednesday.
+“We cannot bridge this budget rift,” Defence Minister Moshe Yaalon told Israeli lawmakers on Wednesday.
 “There has been a mortal blow to training, to readiness and to fitness.”

 David’s Sling could be operational in Israel in a year, the officer told reporters on Thursday - but only if more funds were found.
 “The moment you don’t have the money, you pull back on the development and on getting the kit in the field,” he said.

-In addition to the annual defense grants, Washington has separately helped bankroll Iron Dome, a shorter-range Israeli rocket interceptor system already deployed.
+In addition to the annual defence grants, Washington has separately helped bankroll Iron Dome, a shorter-range Israeli rocket interceptor system already deployed.
 Rice put the amount of U.S. funds earmarked for Iron Dome at nearly $900 million.
+(Editing by Mark Heinrich)